dagron78/Metis_AI_RAG/TASK.md

 - RAG responses accurately reflect available documents
 - System prompts effectively guide the LLM behavior
 - Document processing is optimized for performance
+- ✅ Code blocks in responses are properly formatted and syntax highlighted
 - Comprehensive tests verify all functionality
 - Documentation is updated to reflect all changes

+## Code Formatting Implementation Plan

+### 1. Analysis of Current Implementation

+- The system uses a RAG approach with code generation system prompts that include instructions to format code blocks with triple backticks
+- Responses are rendered in chat.js by setting contentDiv.textContent = ... which treats all content as plain text
+- The CSS for bot messages has white-space: pre-wrap which preserves whitespace but doesn't handle code formatting
+- No syntax highlighting library or markdown parsing is currently implemented

+### 2. Implementation Details

+#### Step 1: Add Libraries and Update CSP
+- Add highlight.js for syntax highlighting
+- Add a lightweight markdown parser (like marked.js)
+- Update Content Security Policy in base.html to allow these libraries

+#### Step 2: Create Markdown Parser Function
+- Implement a function to detect and parse markdown in responses
+- Add special handling for code blocks with language tags
+- Implement proper HTML sanitization to prevent XSS attacks

+#### Step 3: Update Response Rendering Logic
+- Modify chat.js to use the markdown parser for responses
+- Replace contentDiv.textContent with sanitized innerHTML
+- Add code to detect and highlight code blocks

+#### Step 4: Add CSS Styles
+- Create styles for code blocks in styles.css
+- Add syntax highlighting theme styles
+- Ensure proper display of code blocks in the chat interface

+### 3. Testing Plan

+1. **Unit Tests**:
+   - Test markdown parsing function with various inputs
+   - Test HTML sanitization with potentially malicious inputs
+   - Test code block detection and language identification

+2. **Integration Tests**:
+   - Test the full flow from RAG response to rendered output
+   - Verify code blocks are properly formatted and highlighted
+   - Test with various programming languages

+3. **Security Tests**:
+   - Test for XSS vulnerabilities in HTML rendering
+   - Verify Content Security Policy effectiveness
+   - Test with malicious input patterns

 ## Metis RAG System Fixes - Implementation Plan